mrdoob/three.js/threejs/lessons/threejs-lights.md

 exactly what it sounds like, a rectangular area of light like a long fluorescent light or maybe a frosted sky light in a ceiling.

-The `RectAreaLight` only works with the `MeshStandardMaterai` and the `MeshPhysicalMaterial` so let's change all our materials to `MeshStandardMaterial`
+The `RectAreaLight` only works with the `MeshStandardMaterial` and the `MeshPhysicalMaterial` so let's change all our materials to `MeshStandardMaterial`

 ```js